 Utopia was one of a handful of "phalanxes" established in America in the mid-19th century, social communes a century ahead of their time.
 All of them failed but none as spectacularly as this one.

 The community was founded in 1844.
 Its original inhabitants were followers of French philosopher Charles Fourier, who believed that all work and profits should be shared equally.
 Its residents built a 30-room communal brick house and many private dwellings.
 But they left two years later because they weren't making enough money to survive and, frankly, didn't get along with each other.

 Ohio erected a historical marker, designating this "Utopia," in 2003.
-There's an underground church nearby, somewhere, where the Wattles people would practice their rituals.
+There's an underground church across the street where the Wattles people would practice their rituals.
 John Wattles' stone house is visible, supposedly haunted on rainy nights by dripping ghosts, as is the riverbank.

 Utopia has a tiny general store, but the old couple inside, chain-smoking, couldn't offer us any postcards or souvenirs.
 "Is it utopian here?" we asked.
 They hacked and laughed.